 Recent scientific studies have identified patients with obesity due to a partial lack of MSH that is caused by epigenetic POMC variant.
 Given the recent discovery of these epigenetic disorders, there is currently no epidemiology data that defines the prevalence of POMC epigenetic disorders.
 However, we believe that these are rare disorders.
 Epigenetics implies DNA modifications, which can change gene expression without altering the DNA sequence itself.
 The most stable epigenetic modification is called DNA methylation.
 Recently, our academic collaborators in Berlin have described a POMC hypermethylation variant, which correlates with increased body weight in children and adults.
 Therefore, the presence of the POMC epigenetic variant leads to an increased risk of obesity based on reduced POMC gene activity.
 We expect that these patients under-express the POMC gene product and as a result have a partial MSH deficiency.
 We have initiated a Phase 2 proof of concept trial to confirm our hypothesis that the subset of patients with very severe POMC epigenetic disorders may be highly responsive to setmelanotide therapy.
-We have an ongoing Phase 2 clinical trial in POMC epigenetic disorders and reported initial, preliminary results in June 2018.
-We plan to provide a further update for these disorders.
+We have an ongoing Phase 2 clinical trial in POMC epigenetic disorders and expect to report initial, preliminary results in the second quarter of 2018, and plan to provide a further update for these indications early in 2019.
+There are currently no approved or effective therapies for these disorders.